k0sproject/k0s/docs/dynamic-configuration.md

 kubectl -n kube-system edit clusterconfig k0s
 ```

-This will open the configuration object for editing in our systems default editor.
+This will open the configuration object for editing in your system's default editor.

 ## Configuration reconciliation

-The dynamic configuration uses the typical operator pattern for operation. k0s controller will detect when the object changes and will reconcile the configuration changes to be reflected how different components are configured.
+The dynamic configuration uses the typical operator pattern for operation. k0s controller will detect when the object changes and will reconcile the configuration changes to be reflected to how different components are configured.
 So say you want to change the MTU setting for kube-router CNI networking you'd change the config to contain e.g.:

 ```yaml
     kuberouter: